The 25 Best Value Engineering Schools

 Degree: 8 concentrations

-Grainger Engineering is one of the best engineering programs in the world and is known for its excellence.
-The school brings new ideas into reality to help solve the world’s biggest challenges.
-Grainger Engineering is committed to creating breakthroughs through research in sustainability, healthcare, curing and treating diseases, cyber security, nuclear energy, and clean water.
-The school is advancing in robotic prosthetics, drone shipping, and flying to Mars.
+The University of Illinois’ Grainger Engineering commits to creating breakthroughs through research in sustainability, healthcare, curing and treating diseases, cybersecurity, nuclear energy, and clean water.
+The engineering school is advancing in robotic prosthetics, drone shipping, and flying to Mars.

 Highlight: There are nine minors for engineering students who wish to pursue a major and a minor.